leighmcculloch/leighmcculloch.com/source/content/posts/2021/docker-on-mac-without-docker-desktop/index.md

 quite a drop-in replacement for my workflows yet by I'll be keeping my eye on it._

+_Why not qemu?
+You overestimate my current ability and the amount of free time I have.  😅_

 [Dockerhost]: https://github.com/leighmcculloch/dockerhost
 [Docker]: https://docker.com
 [Docker Desktop]: https://docker.com/products/docker-desktop